Reyes1921/notas/linux/comandos-terminal.md

 `tar -xzvf mis_archivos.tar.gz Documentos`

+# `Important Folders in the Linux File System`

+- `/bin – Essential System Binaries  `

+The /bin directory houses essential system binaries, including fundamental commands like ls, cp, and mv.
+These binaries are required for the system to function correctly, and they are available to all users, making it possible to perform essential tasks even in single-user mode.

+- `/etc – Configuration Files `

+Configuration files for the system and installed software are stored in /etc. These files control various aspects of the system’s behavior, such as network settings, user permissions, and software configurations.
+It is a crucial directory for system administrators.

+- `/home – User Home Directories `

+Each user on a Linux system has their own directory under /home.
+For example, the home directory for the user “john” would be /home/john.
+Users store their personal files, documents, and configuration files in their respective home directories.

+- `/var – Variable Data `

+The /var directory contains variable data that may change frequently during system operation.
+This includes log files, databases, and spool directories for print jobs and mail.

+- `/tmp – Temporary Files `
+- `/usr – User System Resources`
+- `/sbin – System Binaries (Superuser) `
+- `/lib – Shared Libraries`
+- `/opt – Optional Software`

 # `Otros`

 `rmdir` Para eliminar permanentemente un directorio vacío, utiliza el comando rmdir.
 Recuerda que el usuario que ejecuta este comando debe tener privilegios sudo en el directorio padre.